C3n7ral051nt4g3ncy/WebOSINT/README.md

 ```
 <br>

-Once the script starts, you have hardly any typing to do:
+Once the script starts, you won't have much typing to do:
 ```
 - Domain format example: google.com
 - To choose between yes and no: Type Y or y for Yes  |  N or n for No